Vimalraj571/minion/README.md

 Through That created My version

-# Here you can play the game
+# Here you can play the game as minion versoin

 https://vimalraj571.github.io/minion2048.github.io/